A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Zitterbewegung Stochastic Mechanics

-As with NYSM, the drawback of option 1 in the former case is that it seems mysterious and implausible that two sets of beables, living in completely independent physical spaces, should have a law-like dynamical relationship between them (i.e., why should oscillations of an ether medium in a 3N-dimensional configuration space `drive' the mean \emph{zbw} oscillations of particles at definite points in a 3-D space?).
-The drawback of option 2 is that while it's conceptually more plausible how oscillations of the ether could drive the mean oscillations of the \emph{zbw} particles (since they both live in the same physical space), it would then be necessary to employ a complicated philosophical functionalist analysis of the \emph{N}-particle Quantum Hamilton-Jacobi equation, in order to derive the image of \emph{N} \emph{zbw} particles moving in 3-D space; and we would be in the seemingly paradoxical situation of having \emph{derived} the \emph{N}-particle QHJ equation from an ensemble-averaged Lagrangian defined from \emph{N} contributions, under the starting hypothesis that there really are $N$ particles diffusing in a 3-D space.
+As with NYSM, the drawback of option (i) in the former case is that it seems puzzling why two sets of beables, living in completely independent ontic spaces, should have a law-like dynamical relationship between them (i.e., why should oscillations of an ether medium in a 3N-dimensional configuration space `drive' the steady-state \emph{zbw} oscillations of particles at definite positions in a 3-D space?).
+The drawback of option (ii) is that while it's conceptually more transparent how oscillations of the ether could drive the steady-state oscillations of a \emph{zbw} particle, if both the ether and the \emph{zbw} particle live in the same ontic space, examination of the details of so-called `functional emergence' reveals this option to be fundamentally no different from option (i); not to mention the inconsistency of the claim that 3N-dimensional configuration space is more fundamental than 3-D space, with the fact that we \emph{derived} the \emph{N}-particle QHJ equation from an ensemble-averaged action defined from a sum of \emph{N} contributions, under the starting hypothesis that there really are \emph{N} particles conservatively diffusing through an ether in a 3-D space.

 Of course, the main shortcoming of the TELB view is that it remains speculative at the moment, since no such formulation of NYSM or ZSM exists at present; but it is not implausible that such a formulation can be constructed, and we have already sketched in section 2 one way it could be done.
 Thus we assume, provisionally, that a TELB formulation of ZSM exists and awaits discovery (unless shown otherwise), and base our interpretation of the beables of ZSM on this provisional assumption.